SmithWillSuffice/ohanga-pai/content/questions/21_powerplays.md

 party system this is tough, but you can always try getting an MMT candidate on all the party ballots.
 The beauty of MMT is that this should be relatively easy, conditional upon the Educational HP being largely solved.
+* **Why an MMT candidate?** Having the MMT base case comprehension is important, maybe not always the *most* important tool in a political candidate's arsenal (campaign backing, charisma, savvy , genuineness all help too) but at the national level MMT is critical.
+You can elect the nicest people, but they'll give you back needless crippling austerity if they cannot grok MMT.

 Let the political parties battle out the culture wars.
 As long as they all acknowledge MMT were going to all be better off regardless.
 I mean, for heavens sake, give the fascism